OpenSourceEconomics/grmpy/docs/tutorial.rst

 ..
 Warning::

+    - The prefix of the output files is determined by the given **source** entry in the **SIMULATION** section of your initialization file.

-    - Note that you have to insert the name of your initialization file as an input in the simulate function, if you generate a random initialization file the name is fixed to *test.grmpy.ini*.
+    - Note that you have to provide the name of your initialization file as an input in the simulate function.
+If you generate a random initialization file, the name is fixed to *test.grmpy.ini*.

-    - Besides the ``.grmpy.txt`` the function is able to return a dataframe directly by setting ``data_frame = simulate('test.grmpy.ini')``
+    - The function is able to return a dataframe directly by setting ``data_frame = simulate('test.grmpy.ini')``